bbatsov/emacsredux/_posts/2021-03-23-deleting-git-branches-with-magit.md

 2. Press `y` to get a listing of all branches and tags in the git repo
 3. Navigate to the branch you want to delete and press `k`

 That's it!
-As a bonus you can select multiple branches using a region (press `C-k` and start moving around) and you can remove them all at once!
+As a bonus you can select multiple branches using a region (press `C-SPC` and start moving around to select several branches) and you can remove them all at once!
 You'll get prompted to confirm the deletion, so there's nothing to be afraid of if you want to try this out.
-Note, however, that Magit does not support marking non-consecutive sections (something that `dired` allows you to do).
+Note, however, that Magit does not support marking non-consecutive branches (something that `dired` allows you to do for files and directories).

 Here's how this functionality looks: